Reference

 Weakly compressible currently uses the ideal gas equation for establishing the compressibility factor where $\rho = p * \Psi$. $\Psi$ is calculated from the sensible enthalpy, reference temperature and fluid model specified $C_p$ and $R$ value where $R$ is calculated from $C_p$ and $\gamma$ specified in the fluid model.

-turbulence!(rans::KOmegaLKEModel, model::Physics{T,F,M,Turb,E,D,BI}, S, prev, time, config ) where {T,F,M,Turb<:AbstractTurbulenceModel,E,D,BI}
+turbulence!(rans::KOmegaLKEModel, model::Physics{T,F,SO,M,Turb,E,D,BI}, S, prev, time, config ) where {T,F,SO,M,Turb<:AbstractTurbulenceModel,E,D,BI}

 Run turbulence model transport equations.